 1. Beijing–Shanghai HSR - Fastest Trip

-This railway line has a north–south trend.
-Departing from Beijing, you will cross the two longest rivers in China - the Yellow River and the Yangtze River - then arrive in Shanghai.
+This railway line follows a north-south trajectory.
+Starting from Beijing, your journey will take you across two of China's longest rivers - the Yellow River and the Yangtze River - before reaching the vibrant destination of Shanghai.

 Beijing attractions: the Forbidden City, the Great Wall, Beijing National Stadium (also known as the Bird's Nest)